GitHub0b00/randomness-beacon/README.md

 The AWS servers setup:

-To setup the environment from scratch: Using Ubuntu 22.04 OS as an example.
+Setup the environment from scratch: Using Ubuntu 22.04 OS as an example.

 1. Create a new instance of remote machine on AWS.